tektutor/openshift-tekton-feb-2022/Day1/README.md

 ##### :question: What will happen if I don't follow the above requests?
 <pre>
-When you switch using other user credentials, actually you will end up using other participants credential.
+1. When you switch using other user credentials, actually you will end up using other participant's credential.
-It will be confusing for both of you, as the projects gets switched in your lab everytime other participants switches to his/her project.
+It will be confusing for both of you, as the projects gets switched in your lab everytime other participants switches to his/her project and vice versa on other participants lab environment.
 There is chance that either your or the other participants may delete each other projects.
-It will overload our cluster leading to many of our deployments crashing.
+2. It will overload our cluster leading to many of our deployments crashing.
-This might even bring down our cluster altogether.
+3. This might even bring down our cluster altogether.
+4. We will lose lot of time fixing the cluster.
+</pre>
 Hence your kind co-operation is requested to deliver this training smoothly.
-</pre>

 ##### Login to OpenShift Cluster using CLI client
 ```